Intersection numbers as mixed volumes of Newton-Okounkov bodies: Newton--Okounkov Bodies

 as shown in \cite[Proposition 4.1]{LM09}.
-Hence, the definition of Newton--Okounkov bodies canonically extends to big $\mathbb{Q}$-line bundles.
-Since this extension is continuous on the cone of big $\mathbb{Q}$-line bundles by \cite[Theorem B]{LM09}, Newton--Okounkov bodies are even canonically defined for big $\mathbb{R}$-line bundles.
+Hence, the definition of Newton--Okounkov bodies extends canonically to big $\mathbb{Q}$-line bundles.
+Since this extension is continuous on the cone of big $\mathbb{Q}$-line bundles by \cite[Theorem B]{LM09}, Newton--Okounkov bodies are therefore canonically defined for big $\mathbb{R}$-line bundles.
+By homogeneity and continuity, Equation (\ref{equ_scalar}) holds true for all $p\in\mathbb{R}_{>0}$ and all big $\mathbb{R}$-line bundles $L$.

 By sending two global sections $s_1\in H^0(X,L_1^{\otimes m})$ and $s_2\in H^0(X,L_2^{\otimes m})$ of big line bundles $L_1,L_2$ to $s_1\otimes s_2\in H^0(X,(L_1\otimes L_2)^{\otimes m})$ we get an inclusion